github/docs/content/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-personal-account-settings/changing-your-github-username.md

 ## CODEOWNERS files

-After changing your username, CODEOWNERS files will need to be manually updated.
-When viewing the CODEOWNERS files from the web, a warning will show if the file contains any unknown user(s) or user(s) without write access.
+After changing your username, CODEOWNERS files that include your old username will need to be manually updated.
+When you view the CODEOWNERS files on {% data variables.product.prodname_dotcom_the_website %}, an error message is displayed if the file contains any unknown users, or users without write access.
 We recommend updating all relevant CODEOWNERS files with your new username.
+For more information, see "[About code owners](/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners)."

 ## Changing your username